 When applications are considered, the following will be taken into account:

-Once a place has been offered by the Head, parents are asked to complete the ‘Enrolment Agreement and Parental Consent Form’ if they wish to accept the place.
+Once a place has been offered by the Headmaster, parents are asked to complete the ‘Enrollment Agreement and Parental Consent Form’ if they wish to accept the place.
 This is then contractually binding and requires parents to give one term’s written notification of termination.

 Open Days are held annually, but you are welcome to make an appointment to visit the school at any time through the year Taster Days can also be arranged by appointment.